Floorp-Projects/Floorp/devtools/docs/backend/actor-e10s-handling.md

 * tries to load the required module,
 * tries to call the `module[setupParent]` function with the frame message manager and the prefix as parameters `{ mm, prefix }`,
 * the `setupParent` function then uses the mm to subscribe the message manager events,
-* the `setupParent` function returns an object with `onDisconnected` and `onBrowserSwap` methods which the server can use to notify the module of various lifecycle events
+* the `setupParent` function returns an object with a `onDisconnected` method which the server can use to notify the module of various lifecycle events